Virtakuono/.kml-repository/README.md

 So far only Apple/Windows devices have been tested.
-If you are able (and you should be) to open the map on an android or or blackberry or whatever gizmo, please tell us how you did it: juho.happola@iki.fi For the time being, the Apple instructions are the only ones available:
+If you are able (and you should be) to open the map on an android or or blackberry or whatever gizmo, please tell us how you did it: juho.happola@iki.fi For the time being, the Apple and WP instructions are the only ones available:

 #### Apple iOS